dsa110/dsa110-pol/README.md

 DSA-110 polarization utilities

-Authors: Myles Sherman, Liam Connor, Casey Law, Vikram Ravi, Dana Simard Last Upated: 2024-08-04
+Authors: Myles Sherman, Liam Connor, Casey Law, Vikram Ravi, Jakob Faber, Dana Simard

+Last Upated: 2024-08-04

-This library contains functions and interfaces for polarization analysis of FRBs.
+This library contains functions for polarization analysis of Fast Radio Bursts (FRBs) and the implementation of the DSA-110 Polarization Analysis and RM Synthesis Enabled for Calibration (`PARSEC`) analysis interface.
 Functions herein were designed for use with the DSA-110 file system and naming conventions, and therefore should be used with caution.
 This is particularly applicable to calibration functions; functions for interfacing with filterbank data should be portable to any system.
+The DSA-110 polarization pipeline which was built with this module is describe in detail in Sherman et al. 2024a (https://doi.org/10.3847/1538-4357/ad275e).

 The following modules are required: